-The LGPS allows you to say who you would like any death grant to be paid to by nominating a beneficiary.
-You can update your beneficiary details by logging into your My Pension account.
-The administering authority, however, retains absolute discretion when deciding who to pay any death grant to.
-You can find out how to log into your My Pension account at the end of this guide.
+The LGPS allows you to say who you would like any death grant to be paid to by completing a lump sum death benefit expression of wish form.
+This form is available in the resources section of our website www.highlandpensionfund.org.
+The Highland Council Pension Fund, as the administering authority, however, retains absolute discretion when deciding on who to pay any death grant to.
+You can find out how to contact us at the end of this guide.